danielaparker/jsoncons/doc/ref/json.md

     object_iterator find(const string_view_type& name)
     const_object_iterator find(const string_view_type& name) const
 Returns an object iterator to a member whose name compares equal to `name`.
-If there is no such member, returns `end_member()`.
+If there is no such member, returns `object_range.end()`.
 Throws `std::runtime_error` if not an object.

     json& at(const string_view_type& name)